 Tired of the extra kilos that creep on over the summer break?

 Want tips on how to avoid that extra weight and maybe even lose a little more?
 With foodtalk's festive eating ideas, you can manage your health and weight and still eat delicious foods of the season.

-- Snap up those bonus discounted double deals on your favourite foods in the supermarket, but place the extra item in the Collection bin at the front of your supermarket to make someone else’s Christmas a little extra special this year.
+Snap up bonus discounted double deals on your favourite festive foods in the supermarket but place the extra item in the charity collection bin at the front of your supermarket to make someone else’s Christmas a little extra special this year.

-You may be shocked to discover that one bottle of wine ought to pour 7 glasses, and that you need to walk 11km really fast to burn off the fuel load of a bottle of wine.
+You may be shocked to discover that one bottle of wine ought to pour 7 glasses, and that you need to walk 11 km really fast to burn off the fuel load of a bottle of wine.

 Email in your ideas for body-happy festive fare.
-If you have a recipe to go with it, then send that in as well.
+If you have a recipe to go with it, send it in as well.
 With your permission, I’ll add your ideas to this website list in the lead up to New Year.
 Let’s see how many we can build up over the season.

 By the way, for that 6-pack of stubbies, did you guess close to a 30-km really fast walk?

 Arrived here from Twitter or FaceBook?
 Join up to receive foodtalk's occasional e-newsletter and be among the first to receive other great food and nutrition tips.
 It's free and I guarantee that your contact details will only be used by FoodTalk for you to receive the newsletter.
 Fill in your email address into the join-up box at the top of this page.